Our School

 Working Together to Safeguard Children

-Luton Safeguarding referral form
+Luton Safeguarding Online Referral

-Staff training
+Staff

 • Induction sessions for new staff

-• Annual refreshers
+• Annual refreshers on contextual issues

-• Training about specific topics on Professional development days
+• Training about specific topics on Professional Development Days

-• Regular updates in staff meetings
+• Regular updates in staff briefings/newsletters.

 Working with others